 Your retirement plans probably focus on doing some things you've had to put off during your working years.
 But you should also take into account the financial aspects of retirement, and that means planning for health care costs.

-A couple retiring in 2014 is expected to need $220,000 (in today’s dollars) to cover health care costs in retirement, unchanged from last year but still a hefty amount for most retirees.1
+A 65-year-old couple retiring in 2015 is expected to need $245,000 on average (in today’s dollars) to cover health care costs in retirement, a hefty amount for most retirees.1

 As life expectancies increase and people spend more years in retirement, the money set aside to pay for health care will have to last longer as well.
 Clearly, factoring in health care expenses has become a critical part of retirement planning.
 Fortunately, there are steps you can take to ease your mind—and your budget—so you can arrive at retirement with potentially fewer worries about managing your health care costs.

 |1.||Understand your health insurance options.|

-To take control of your health care expenditures, “You need to educate yourself in terms of what your options for health expense coverage are: what you need, where you can get coverage, and the cost for that coverage,” says Sunit Patel, senior vice president of Fidelity Benefits Consulting.
+To take control of your health care expenditures, “You need to educate yourself about what your options for health expense coverage are: what you need, where you can get coverage, and the cost for that coverage,” says Sunit Patel, senior vice president of Fidelity Benefits Consulting.
 That education starts with understanding what your options for health insurance will be once you retire.